-I’ve also made a holiday cake with sugared cranberries using this recipe and it was a huge hit!
+I’ve made a holiday cake using sugared cranberries for garnish (sometimes called candied cranberries) and it was a so beautiful.

 (You can even use these for sugared cranberries champagne or other drinks!)

 If you’re looking for cranberry recipes or a cranberry dessert for the holidays, cranberries Christmas recipes, or even an easy snack, or even wondering how to sweeten cranberries for garnish, add these to your list!